seanpm2001/Carbon-Design-System_IBM-Cloud/README.md

 For a full list of components available, checkout our [Storybook](https://carbon-design-system.github.io/ibm-cloud).

+## Migration

+If you are migrating from using the [Cloud PAL](https://github.ibm.com/ibmcloud/pal) package to this package, please refer to the [migration guide](https://pages.github.ibm.com/cdai-design/cloud-pal/cloudpal-guidance/cloudpal-v2/migration-guides/).

 ## 📖 Documentation

 If you're looking for `carbon-for-ibm-cloud` component and pattern documentation, check out: